 NOTE: Students may not exceed 10% make-up work of scheduled hours in their program.
-Students who exceed the 10% make-up work policy will not achieve the 80% attendance graduation will not achieve the 80% attendance graduation requirement.
+Students who exceed the 10% make-up work policy will not achieve the 80% attendance graduation requirement.
 Students will be withdrawn immediately if make-up work exceeds 10%.
 For example, if a student's program is 800 scheduled hours, a student may not exceed 80 hours of make-up during the entire program to meet the 80% attendance policy requirements.